roseengineering/ispark/README.md

 3. mapreduce.sh: Runs a simple map-reduce example using const.txt.

-6. submit.sh: Runs spark-submit in standalone mode.

 6. wc.py: A simple python word count example for spark.

 7. wc.R: A simple R example that counts lines in a file.

 7. wc.sh: Runs wc.py over const.txt.  wc.py is run three times, first in standalone mode, second in yarn client mode, and last in yarn cluster mode.

-8. notebook.sh: Runs the jupyter notebook server.
+8. notebook.sh: Runs the Jupyter notebook server.
 Both the python3 and R notebooks should be available off the "new" button.
 Run notebook.sh on your host to access the server.